top of page

 burning ships.jpg

 This story has been a strong orientating narrative for me.
-Sometimes, it has been easier for me to stay in a life, even though it no longer served me, than launching into something new.
+Sometimes, it has been easier for me to stay in a life, even though it no longer served me than launching into something new.
 Yet, each time I have left a “life chapter” behind, the new circumstances have always turned out to offer something new, novel and interesting.
 Sometimes it took a while for this to happen, but as I look back on those transitions, it seemed they always led me to the next circumstances I was supposed to engage with.

 Such a leap of faith is not without its own kind of pain.
 At first, it seems the new patterns will never stabilize.
 I always had to fight the instinct to retreat into old patterns, whether they involved work or relationships.
-After many of these of transitions however, I now know more about the powerful energies that come up during these leaps and hopefully I manage them better.
+After many of these of transitions however, I now know more about the powerful energies that come up during these leaps of faith and hopefully I manage them better.
 However, this last chapter that will end with my transition from this life into other realms is a BIG one.
 The biggest according to those who have studied it, so there is that.

 The March of Cultural Evolution